Most Probable Dynamics of the Single-Species with Allee Effect under Jump-diffusion Noise: Introduction

 \section{Introduction}

-Single-species dynamics have always been a core research area in theoretical ecology.
-Studying single-species dynamics enables us to identify the conditions of extinction and the persistence of the species.
-One of the original and still strong motivations for developing mathematical models is to understand the cause of cycles in particular populations \cite{Yz1}.
+Single-species dynamics is one of the core research areas in theoretical ecology.
+Research about single-species dynamics enables the researcher to find out the conditions of extinction and persistence of the species.
+The strong motivation for the researchers to develop mathematical models is to understand the cause of cycles, like populations \cite{Yz1}.

-Population modeling is also important for species management: managing fisheries for the highest possible sustainable yield, developing recovery plans for species threatened by extinction, and trying to contain or prevent the spread of invasive species \cite{r0,b0,b1}.
+Population modeling is very important for species management, for example, in developing recovery plans for species threatened by extinction, managing fisheries for the highest possible sustainable yield, and trying to contain or prevent the spread of invasive species \cite{r0,b1,b0}.

 In literature, one can find several models of the dynamical single-species growth system.
-Gompertz growth model \cite{gq}, Verhulst growth model with or without Allee effect \cite{lg}, power law growth model \cite{pl}, { the interconnections between deterministic and stochastic system \cite{new}}, Gilpin–Ayala model \cite{ga} are only a few to mention.
-In this study, we investigate a single-species system focusing on the Verhulst growth model with Allee effect which was developed by Y. Jin \cite{7}.
+Gompertz growth model \cite{gq}, Verhulst growth model with or without Allee effect \cite{lg}, power law growth model \cite{pl}, {the interconnections between deterministic and stochastic system \cite{new}}, Gilpin--Ayala model \cite{ga} are only a few to mention.
+In this study, we compute a single-species model focusing on the Verhulst growth model with the Allee effect developed by Y. Jin \cite{7}.

 The dynamics of biological phenomena, particularly that of populations of living beings, besides some clear trends, are frequently influenced by unpredictable components due to the complexity and variability of environmental conditions \cite{r3}.
-Extensive investigations in modeling and analysis of random fluctuations \cite{r41,r4} in biological dynamical systems have been on going for long time now.
-The studies of events in population such as persistence, extinction, and stationary distribution in stochastic single-species models constitute an interesting and important research field.
-One of the hot issues in population dynamics is developing sufficient condition for the persistence of biological species as mentioned in \cite{r5,r6,r7} and the references therein.
+Extensive researchers in modeling and analysis of random fluctuations \cite{r41,r4,TSB} in biological dynamical systems have been ongoing for a long time now.
+The studies of events in the population such as persistence stationary distribution, and extinction in stochastic single-species models become an interesting and important research field.
+One of the hot issues in population dynamics is developing sufficient conditions for the persistence of biological species as mentioned in \cite{r5,r7,r6} and the references therein.